jbosstm/narayana/txbridge/README.txt

 A word on version compatibility:
 --------------------------------

-This version, like the JBossTS it is bundled with, targets JBossAS 5.1  It will not work on earlier releases.
+This version, like the JBossTS it is bundled with, targets JBossAS 6  It probably will not work on earlier releases.
 Ideally the txbridge should be used in conjunction with the JBossTS release it is included in, although it may work with JBossTS 4.6.1 or later.
 This version won't work on any earlier release of JBossTS.
 Try the original prototype from http://anonsvn.jboss.org/repos/labs/labs/jbosstm/workspace/jhalliday/ if you need it to work